Millions of people across the country could see their monthly food stamps shrink if President Trump’s administration gets its way.

 Sonny Perdue, the Secretary of Agriculture, calls the plan an “innovative approach to providing nutritious food to people who need assistance feeding themselves and their families – and all of it is home grown by American farmers and producers.”

-Mick Mulvaney, the Office of Management and Budget Director, compared the plan to
+Mick Mulvaney, the Office of Management and Budget Director, compared the plan to Blue Apron, a subscription service that mails fresh ingredients to customers each week.

 But some people are already skeptical about the new plan.